bojunz/2022Fall_projects/README.md

 #### Running simulation of single region fishing for unknown times <br>
 [INSERT PIC] <br>
-Results: There should be the shortest time in printing lines.
+#### Conclusion: There should be the shortest time in printing lines.
 Which around 180 times, with the times in each region separately. <br>
 ## Scenario-3<br>
 ### Effects of different baits on species richness and structural number of fishing
 * According to probability, all fish are divided into three categories: rare (47 species), advanced (46 species), and common (46 species).<br>